-What is the valuable data that can provide personalized learning and bring about behavioral change?
-The unique superintendent's strong sense of crisis and the new shape of education
+What kind of data is valuable for providing personalized learning and bringing about behavioral change?
+A unique Education 's intense sense of crisis and a vision for a new form of Education

-Hiroto Iwaoka was offered the position by the mayor while still employed at the Ministry of Education, Culture, Sports, Science and Technology, and was appointed superintendent of education for Kamakura City in August 2020 at the young age of 35.
-As the position is often filled after the retirement of school principals, the average age of superintendents nationwide is around 64, but Iwaoka is one of only four superintendents under 40 in the approximately 1,700 municipalities nationwide.
-What is more, Iwaoka, who lives in Tokyo, is working daily on educational reform in Kamakura, a place he has no connection to.
-What is the future of children that this unique superintendent of education envisions?
+Hiroto Iwaoka, who was offered an offer by the mayor while working at the Ministry of Education, Culture, Sports, Science and Technology, became the Education mayor of Kamakura City at the young age of 35 in August 2020.
+Since many Education heads become school principals after retirement, the national average age for Education heads is about 64, but among the roughly 1,700 municipalities nationwide, there are only about four Education heads under 40.
+Moreover, Mr. Iwaoka, who lives in Tokyo, is working daily on Education reforms in Kamakura, a place with no connection or connection.
+What is the future for children envisioned by this unusual Education chief?

-*Titles and affiliations are those at the time of interview.
+* Positions and affiliations are as of the time of the interview.

-Prior to becoming Superintendent of Education, I worked in early childhood education at the Ministry of Education, Culture, Sports, Science and Technology, and was involved in numerous educational administration projects related to elementary and junior high schools.
-Since then, I have always valued the importance of educational administration that reaches the last mile.
-Education in schools is inherently something that only occurs through the interaction between teachers and students.
-While the central government fulfills its responsibilities by creating laws and issuing notices, this alone does not create an educational impact for children.
-This is why I have worked with many people, focusing on methods for collecting data, creating manuals, setting guidelines, and issuing notices that will lead to behavioral change on the ground.
-It was at this time that I received an offer to become Superintendent of Education, and I decided to take on the role of Superintendent of Education for Kamakura City.
+Before becoming Education Principal, I worked at the Ministry of Education, Culture, Sports, Science and Technology on early childhood Education and was involved in many Education administrations related to elementary and junior high schools.
+What I valued from that time was to approach with the mindset of Education administration that reaches the last mile firmly.
+Originally, Education in schools arise only through interaction between teachers and children, and while the central government fulfills its responsibilities by drafting laws and issuing notices, that alone does not create Education effects on children.
+That is why I have worked with many people, consciously considering how to collect data, create manuals, set guidelines, and communicate methods that lead to behavioral changes in the field.
+At that time, I received an offer from the Education mayor, which led to me becoming the Education mayor of Kamakura City.

-My fundamental philosophy in educational administration, which is also the goal of the new curriculum guidelines, is to realize a school education that is open to society.
-Rather than simply teaching subject content, I want to realize a school education that builds a better society, incorporating various resources not only within the school but also in society, and empower children with the skills they need to live happily in this rapidly changing era.
+My fundamental philosophy for Education administration, which is also the aim of the new curriculum guidelines, is to realize school Education that is open to society.
+I want to create school Education that is not simply about learning subject matter, but about building a better society, by incorporating various resources not only within the school but also from society, and by equipping children with the skills they need to live happily in this rapidly changing era.
 Kamakura is the perfect place to embody this philosophy.
-As a historic area, it is a city that values tradition, but its attractive living environment and unique cultural story have also attracted entrepreneurs, artists, and other creative people to Kamakura in recent years, making it one of the cities truly rich in social resources compared to other municipalities.
-When I heard about the appointment as Superintendent of Education, I strongly felt that I wanted to take on the role.
+It is a town that cherishes tradition as a historic area, but in recent years, various creative people such as entrepreneurs and artists have been moving to Kamakura because of its attractive living environment and unique cultural stories, and it is truly one of the towns with rich social resources compared to other municipalities.
+When I heard about the position of Superintendent of Education, I strongly felt that I wanted to take on this challenge.

-Kamakura is a city where tradition and modernity coexist, so I heard that the mayor had a strong desire to explore ways to combine tradition and modernity in the field of education as well.
-I believe that I was chosen as the candidate for this role when they were looking for new personnel to lead such efforts.
+I understand that the mayor had a strong desire to explore a way to integrate tradition and innovation in the field Education, as Kamakura is a city where tradition and innovation coexist.
+I believe I was chosen as the person to lead this initiative.

-I have been involved in the creation of a nine-year compulsory education system that combines the elementary and junior high school systems, the creation of guidelines for optimizing school size through consolidation and closure, and the creation of policies for promoting the establishment of night junior high schools, but facts are important for creating each policy.
-For this reason, I have worked on a number of projects, including the design and implementation of various surveys and the analysis of their results, and in a sense, I recognize the importance of data.
+Up until now, I have been involved in various initiatives, including the creation of a nine-year compulsory Education system that integrates elementary and junior high school systems, the development of guidelines for optimizing school size through mergers and closures, and the creation of policies such as promoting the establishment of evening junior high schools.
+In order to create each of these policies, facts are essential.
+Therefore, I have worked extensively on designing, conducting, and analyzing various surveys, and in a sense, I recognize the importance of data.

-He also has experience studying educational economics, which uses econometric methods to build evidence in the field of education, while obtaining a master's degree from the Graduate School of Public Policy at UCLA (University of California, Los Angeles).
-The United States is a country at the forefront of data-driven thinking, and each state is required to administer standardized tests that allow for comparisons over time.
-This means there are many opportunities to come into contact with vast amounts of data, making it a heavenly environment for an educational economist.
+Furthermore, my background includes studying Education economics, which involves using econometric methods to create evidence in the field of Education, while obtaining a Master's degree in Public Policy at UCLA (University of California, Los Angeles).
+In the United States, a country that is the epitome of data-driven thinking, each state is required to administer standardized tests that allow for year-to-year comparisons, providing ample opportunities to access vast amounts of data, making it a paradise environment for Education economists.

 However, conversely, we were caught in a dilemma where we couldn't make policies without data, and I witnessed a situation where each school worked hard on the mandatory standardized tests in Japanese and math, and as a result, time for art, food education, ethics, physical education, etc. was gradually cut back.
 Evidence-based data is of course important, but I believe that my experience at the time formed within me the value that it is not enough on its own.

-Many systems have been introduced in the educational field, and a great deal of data has been accumulated.
-From the perspective of data, what do you think are the challenges facing the education industry today?
+Numerous systems have been introduced in Education settings, and a large amount of data has been accumulated.
+From a data perspective, what do you think are the challenges facing Education industry today?

 I believe there are various dimensions to data utilization.
 One is the use of data in policymaking.
 This is the use of data for evidence-based policymaking (EBPM), which involves considering what kind of initiatives should be implemented based on data such as each school's grades, physical fitness test information, and questionnaire surveys of children.